curra-web3/docs/developer-services/accept-crypto-payments/4-create-receiving-wallet.md

-# Create Receive Wallet
+# Create Receive Address

-Merchants and Custodians create unique receive wallets to accept payments from end-users for identification purposes.
+Merchants and Custodians create unique receive addresses to accept payments from end-users for identification purposes.

-With Curra, you can create Receive Wallets on your side using the SDK.
-All Receiving Wallets are pre-calculated off-chain (from Ownership NFT) using the CREATE2 algorithm.
+With Curra, you can create Receive Addresses on your side using the SDK.
+All Receive Addresses are pre-calculated off-chain (from Ownership NFT) using the CREATE2 algorithm.

-After the end-user sends assets to the Receive Wallet, the Operator deploys a smart contract to this wallet (for the first flush) and flushes the asset according to the forwarding rule specified in the Rules Smart Contract, charging the protocol user a fee for this operation.
+After the end-user sends assets to the Receive Address, the Operator deploys a smart contract to this wallet (for the first flush) and flushes the asset according to the forwarding rule specified in the Rules Smart Contract, charging the protocol user a fee for this operation.

 ### Usage